This is the multi-page printable view of this section. Click here to print.

 How-to guides

-The user can enter the required information for Cloud Functions through the Samsung Cloud Platform Console, select detailed options, and create the service.
+Users can create the service by entering the required information for Cloud Functions and selecting detailed options through the Samsung Cloud Platform Console.

-2. Click the Create Cloud Functions button on the Service Home page.
-It navigates to the Create Cloud Functions page.
+2. On the Service Home page, click the Create Cloud Functions button.
+2. Go to the Create Cloud Functions page.

-3. Create Cloud Functions page, enter the information required to create the service.
+3. On the Create Cloud Functions page, enter the information required to create the service.

 Category